ESF-Works

 Background

 Peaks and troughs in demand in the engineering sector currently result in the instability of the labour market.
-That instability typically causes a significant loss of skilled personnel from the manufacturing engineering sector and significantly exacerbates the demographic effects which already threaten the manufacturing engineering workforce in the UK.
+That instability typically causes a significant loss of skilled personnel to the manufacturing engineering sector and significantly exacerbates the demographic effects which already threaten to restrict the future manufacturing engineering workforce in the UK.

 The engineering sector has a paucity of facilities and support.
-There is a need to address this failure of provision and focus on the retention, re-training, upskilling and redeployment of mature skilled adult workers - workers who are at risk of redundancy, surplus to current requirements or who have strategically valuable skills but are not using them.
+There is a need to address this current failure of provision and focus on the retention, re-training, upskilling and redeployment of mature skilled adult workers.
+These are workers who are at risk of redundancy, surplus to current requirements or who have strategically valuable skills but are not using them.
 Support for these workers does not trigger until they are actually made redundant, when it is often too late.
-Research has demonstrated that only 10% to 30% of these skilled individuals will seek employment back in the engineering sector.
-These highly skilled engineers and technical workers often turn their backs on engineering to become estate agents, driving instructors or taxi drivers.
-The loss of such skills and knowledge has a significant effect on regional GDP and competitiveness, damaging the region's ability to attract high value industries, the attraction of which is a key factor in increasing the range of employment roles.
+Research has demonstrated that only 10 - 30% of these skilled individuals will seek employment back in the engineering sector.
+Often time-served, highly skilled engineers and technical workers turn their backs on engineering to become estate agents, driving instructors or taxi drivers.
+The loss of such skills and knowledge has a significant effect on regional GDP and competitiveness, damaging the ability to create a range of employment roles through the attraction of high-value industries.

 Aims